uabrc/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

 ##### Version Pinning

-Version pinning in Anaconda environments involves specifying exact versions of packages to ensure consistency and compatibility.
+Version pinning in environments involves specifying exact versions of packages to ensure consistency and compatibility.
 This practice is crucial for reproducibility, as it allows environments to be reproduced exactly, a critical component in research and collaborative projects.
 Version pinning also aids stability, by preventing unexpected changes that could break your environment, code or analysis.
 This practice also maintains compatibility between different packages that rely on specific dependencies.
 To implement version pinning, you can create a YAML file that lists the exact versions of all installed packages or specify versions directly when [creating](#create-an-environment) or updating environments using Conda commands.

 ##### Semantic Versioning

 [Semantic versioning](https://semver.org) is a versioning scheme using a three-part format (MAJOR.MINOR.PATCH) to convey the significance of changes in a software package.
-In Anaconda environments, it plays a role in managing compatibility, version pinning, dependency resolution, and updating packages.
+In environments, it plays a role in managing compatibility, version pinning, dependency resolution, and updating packages.
 The MAJOR version indicates incompatible API changes, i.e. same software package but operation and interaction are mostly different from what you are accustomed to in the previous version.
 The MINOR version adds backward-compatible functionality, i.e. same version of software package but now contains new features and functionality.
 Operations and interactions are still mostly the same.
 While PATCH version includes backward-compatible bug fixes, i.e. same major and minor versions now have a slight change, perhaps a bug or some small change, still same features, operations and interactions, just the minor bug fix.
 Using semantic versioning helps maintain consistency and compatibility by ensuring that updates within the same major version are compatible, and by allowing precise control when specifying package versions.

 In practice, updating a Major version of a package may break your workflow, but may increase software reliability, stability and fix bugs affecting your science.
 Changing the major version may also introduce new bugs, these concerns and some others are some of the tradeoffs that have to be taken into consideration.
-Semantic versioning helps with managing Anaconda environments by facilitating precise [version pinning](#version-pinning) and dependency resolution.
+Semantic versioning helps with managing environments by facilitating precise [version pinning](#version-pinning) and dependency resolution.
 For instance, you can pin specific versions using Conda commands or specify version ranges to ensure compatibility as shown in the examples above.
 Semantic versioning also informs upgrade strategies, letting us know when to upgrade packages based on the potential impact of changes.
 By leveraging semantic versioning, you can maintain stable and consistent environments, which is essential for smooth research workflows.

 #### Good Software Development Practice